 We try to answer all your PPI claims questions on this website.
 There is one section of FAQ for each stage of your claim.

-We will send out pre-populated claim packs by post once you have spoken to us.
-It's best to speak to a trained claims advisor to ensure that you are claiming for all your eligible PPI refund.
-This brief conversation also ensures we have the full picture in order to fight your complaint for you in the long run.
+Once you have spoken to us, we will send out pre-populated claim packs by post within 5 working days.
+It's best to speak to a trained claims advisor to ensure that you are claiming for all your eligible PPI policies.
+This conversation also ensures we have the full picture in order to fight your complaint for you.

-We will then post your claim packs, (and a return envelope) with most of the information completed.
-You will simply need to finish and return the forms.
-If you see something that you want to change, make the amendments to the form in black ink and write your initials next to them.
+We post your claim packs, (along with a pre-paid return envelope) with most of the information completed.
+You just simply need to finish and return the forms.
+If you see something that you want to change, please make the amendments to the form in black ink and write your initials next to them.

-If you have claimed online and we have not been able to contact you, we will automatically post your claim packs, one for each loan and card on which you are submitting a claim.
+If you have submitted your claim online and we have not been able to contact you, we will automatically post your claim packs, one for each loan and card PPI policy within 48 hours of the enquiry.